Cykelero/tasklemon/README.md

 lemon clean.js some-folder
 ````

-(you can also add a hashbang to your scripts to make them directly executable, if you want)
+(you can also add a hashbang to your scripts to make them directly executable, if you want; see below in Usage)

 ## Usage